-Even when money is tight, many companies will ensure a proportion of the budget is designated to promotional products.
+Even when money is tight, many companies will ensure a proportion of the budget is designated for promotional products.
 In times of economic hardship, these products do not break the bank but still call people to action when it is needed the most.

 Promotional products want to create a lasting opportunity to touch base with recipients.
 Within a business you want to use this opportunity to put forward your company message and why you should be remembered.
 Whether they are new or existing customers, encouraging them to invest in your business should be a top priority in both times of hardship and success.

-Promotional clothing is a field that does not have a particularly good reputation because people assume low-cost, printed t-shirts that would never realistically be worn out the house.
+Promotional clothing is a field that does not have a particularly good reputation because people assume low-cost, printed t-shirts that would never really be worn out of the house.
 However, this industry has advanced massively.
 Customised clothing can now be worn repeatedly after an event due to tasteful design and subtle branding.
 Companies such as Nike, Adidas and Coca-Cola have used promotional clothing to rocket their brand awareness whilst also making a profit.

 Such companies have now developed their merchandise to the point that it creates its own revenue stream.
-Well known brands such as Coca-Cola, M&M’s and Tetley have now created a promotional merchandise range they are selling to make profit.
+Well known brands such as Coca-Cola, M&M’s and Tetley have now created a promotional merchandise range they are selling to make a profit.
 There are even stores dedicated to selling these products alone.

 Larger companies can afford to brand more expensive items of merchandise such as speakers and keyboards.
 Sony and Oakley, for example, have begun branding all their high-end quality products with the company name or logo.